riyanproject/YouTube.com_clone/README.md

-this is a Youtube clone created using HTML and CSS . yhis is a very detailed project using concepts like flexboxes and tooltips just like you see on youtube.
+this is a Youtube clone created using HTML and CSS .
+This is a very detailed project using concepts like flexboxes and tooltips just like you see on youtube.